Joan of Ozark

 Joan of Ozark is a 1942 American comedy film directed by Joseph Santley and starring Judy Canova, Joe E. Brown and Eddie Foy Jr. It was one of thirteen films Canova made with Republic Studios.
 It is also known by the alternative title The Queen of Spies.

-Synopsis
+Plot

 A hillbilly manages to foil a ring of Nazi spies operating in the United States.